-Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply.
-When our pupils attend off-site activities, we will ensure that effective child protection arrangements, informed by thorough risk assessments, are in place.
+Where extended school activities are provided and managed by the school, our own safeguarding and child protection policy and procedures apply.
+When our children attend off-site activities, we will ensure that effective child protection arrangements, informed by thorough risk assessments, are in place.

-When our pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform on our own staff.
+When our children attend an alternative provision provider, we continue to be responsible for their safety and wellbeing.
+We will satisfy ourselves that the placement can meet the child's needs and obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. checks that we would otherwise perform on our own staff.
 We follow the statutory guidance for alternative provision and Achieving for Children's alternative provision policy.